AdobeDocs/commerce-cloud-service.en/help/cloud-guide/store/store-settings.md

 >[!NOTE]
 >
 >Because Adobe Commerce on cloud infrastructure supports only the production and maintenance modes, the **Advanced** > **Developer** section is not accessible in the Admin.
+You must have [environment Admin privileges](../project/user-access.md) to complete configuration management tasks.
 You can configure additional settings using [environment variables](../environment/configure-env-yaml.md).

+Configuration management provides a way to deploy consistent store settings across your environments with minimal downtime using Pipeline deployment.
+Adobe Commerce on cloud infrastructure project includes the build server, build and deploy scripts, and deployment environments designed with the [pipeline deployment strategy](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/deployment/technical-details.html) in mind.

-## Consistent configuration
+## Configuration dump

-The default configurations for your store are stored in a `config.xml` for the appropriate module.
-When you update configurations using the Admin or the CLI `bin/magento config:set` command, the changes are reflected in the database.
+There are two convenient ways to generate a `config.php` file that contains all the current store configurations.
+When working on a local workstations, you can use the Cloud CLI, and when working on the remote environment, use the ECE-Tools command.

 ### ECE-Tools dump

-Use the `ece-tools` command in the remote environment to generate a `config.php` file:
+You can use the following `ece-tools` command to generate a `config.php` file that contains all the current store configurations:

 ```bash
 ./vendor/bin/ece-tools config:dump